dapr/docs/howto/setup-pub-sub-message-broker/setup-gcp.md

 ### Running locally

 The Dapr CLI will automatically create a directory named `components` in your current working directory.
-To use Cloud Pubsub, replace the contents of `messagebus.yaml` file with the contents of yaml above.
+To use Cloud Pubsub, replace the contents of `pubsub.yaml` (or `messagebus.yaml` for Dapr < 0.6.0) file with the contents of yaml above.